CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_04.md

 ![alt text](../images/04-automl_data_preview.png "Specify the data set details")

-Under `Advanced Settings`, we can specify a lot more - just have a look!
+Under `Advanced Settings`, it might be useful to set `Max concurrent iterations` to `4`, so that we utilize all cores available.

 Once we start training, it'll take a few minutes to ramp up the experiment.
 Overall, the 25 iterations take quite a while.
 Once they are through, you should see something like this: